Her First Romance (1951 film)

 Her First Romance is a 1951 American drama romance film directed by Seymour Friedman and starring Margaret O'Brien, Allen Martin, Jr., Jimmy Hunt and Ann Doran.

 The film's sets were designed by the art director Ross Bellah.

 Plot

-High-school student Betty Foster is smitten with fellow teen Bobby Evans, but when her efforts to impress him at his birthday party and in the classroom fail miserably, Betty follows him to summer camp, dragging her brother Herbie along.
-While competing with pretty Lucille Stewart for Bobby's affections, Betty's emotions get the best of her, and trouble ensues.
+High-school student Betty Foster is smitten with fellow teen Bobby Evans, but when her efforts to impress him at his birthday party and in the classroom fail miserably, she follows him to summer camp, dragging her brother Herbie along.
+While competing with pretty Lucille Stewart for Bobby's affections, Betty's emotions get the better of her, and trouble ensues.